 Of course, no salmon cakes are complete without a delicious creamy dipping sauce.
 I decided to serve mine with two different choices: tartar sauce and spicy Sriracha mayo.

-For the Sriracha mayo, you can follow my homemade recipe here or just use store bought Sriracha and mayonnaise.
+For the Sriracha mayo, you can follow my homemade recipe within my broiled salmon with spicy mayo recipe or just use store bought Sriracha and mayonnaise.
 Sky Valley Sriracha is certified gluten free.
 I like Primal Kitchen avocado mayo.
+Read my full Primal Kitchen mayo review here.

 If you’re not a fan of spicy, you can try the tartar sauce.
-My recipe is quick and easy and very healthy too.
+My recipe is quick and easy and very nutritious too.

 Garnish your salmon cakes with chopped chives and enjoy!